labsyspharm/scimap/README.md

 ### Notice for Apple M1 users
 Please note that multiple python packages have not yet extended support for M1 users.
-Below is a solution to install scimap in `Apple M1` machines
+Below is a temporary solution to install scimap in `Apple M1` machines.
+Please follow the instructions in the given order.

 ```
-# reate and load a new environment
+# create and load a new environment
-conda create --name scimap python=3.8 -y
+conda create -y -n scimap -c andfoy python=3.9 pyqt
 conda activate scimap

 # if you do not have xcode please install it